 |In the beginning, when writing your first line of test code, keep in mind a simple (single) class pattern.
 Attentive pattern selection can expedite the journey to loosely-coupled high-cohesion applications.|

 This figure includes the preliminary PATTERN step that supplements traditional Test Driven Development (TDD).

-Based on experience with “the Company,” we submit that a “pattern first” mindset: is compatible with Test Driven Development (TDD), delivers flexible software to stakeholders, prefers simple class patterns, and provides additional benefits.
+Based on experience with “the Company,” we submit that a “pattern first” mindset: delivers flexible software to stakeholders, is compatible with Test Driven Development (TDD), prefers simple class patterns, and provides an additional benefit.

 In 2003 Kent Beck taught “Test-Driven Development: By Example” including a focus on the “TDD mantra”… Red/Green/Refactor:

 1. Red - Write a little test that doesn't work, and perhaps doesn't even compile at first.
 2. Green - Make the test work quickly, committing whatever sins necessary in the process.
 3. Refactor - Eliminate all of the duplication created in merely getting the test to work.

 Pattern First Thinking does not redefine Kent’s “refactor” step.
 Rather, it extends or builds upon this core mantra with a preliminary pattern focus.